Yetisports: Yetisports: Arctic Adventures

 Developed by Edelwiss and published by JoWooD Productions, Arctic Adventures features many of the games previously seen, but uses 3D environments as opposed to the 2D environments of the original games.

 Each game contains 3 levels, and the game can be played with up to 8 players.
 The game also contains a campaign mode that can be played with 1 or 2 players.

 The PlayStation 2 version also features bonus games that use the EyeToy camera peripheral.
-Although the packaging claims the game only works with the EyeToy, it doesn't and plays fine without it.
+Although the packaging claims the game only works with the EyeToy, the peripheral is not required for the game as a whole.

-Recreption
+Reception

 The game got mostly bad reviews.